Geonhee-LEE/mobilerobot_rl/README.md

-# Machine Learning
-Machine learning is a data analysis technique that teaches computers to recognize what is natural for people and animals - learning through experience.
-There are three types of machine learning: supervised learning, unsupervised learning, reinforcement learning.

-This application is reinforcement learning with DQN (Deep Q-Learning).
-The reinforcement learning is concerned with how software agents ought to take actions in an environment so as to maximize some notion of cumulative reward.

-This shows reinforcement learning with TurtleBot3 in gazebo.
-This reinforcement learning is applied DQN(Deep Q-Learning) algorithm with LDS.
-We are preparing a four-step reinforcement learning tutorial.

 ## Installation

 To do this tutorial, you need to install Tensorflow, Keras and Anaconda with Ubuntu 16.04 and ROS kinetic.